rickpock/horizontal-history/README.md

 The project generates images charting the lifetimes of historical figures.

 # Supported Platforms
-This should work on any platform
+This should work on any platform.

 It has specifically been tested on OS X, with svg images rendered using Chrome.